pebreo/pebreo.github.io/endgame/DREAM-BIG.md

 ## DREAM BIG: A Framework for Transforming Aspiration into Reality

-I have described solutions to very difficult and fundamental questions like conscious, intelligence, and even a plan to bring our species into a new era.
+I have described solutions to very difficult and fundamental questions like consciousness, intelligence, and even a plan to bring our species into a new era.

 One more thing... let me describe a framework we can all use to tackle challenges... of any size.